Restaurants Open on July 1st (Canada Day) in Montreal: Our Picks

 Juliette Plaza

-Juliette Plaza is the little sister of Montréal Plaza, located just next door.
-The restaurant stands out for its atmosphere and the high quality of its cuisine, which clearly echoes that of its neighbor.
-Its laid-back vibe is reflected in its more approachable menu — and wine list, too.
+Juliette Plaza is the little sister of Montréal Plaza, right next door.
+It stands out for its atmosphere and the high quality of its cooking, which clearly echoes its neighbour.
+The laid-back mood matches a more accessible menu, and the same goes for the wine list.

 6220 Rue Saint-Hubert